 The general financing mechanisms described above are applicable to several aspects of funding for research and research training.
+For in-

-For inlabel Students studying at Commonwealth-funded higher education institutions, representing 80% of all domestic students.
+28 In March 2002 there were 518,130 HECS-liable students studying at Commonwealth-funded higher education institutions, representing 80% of all domestic students.
 The HECS loan liability incurred by students in a year includes a substantial amount of government subsidy.
 This subsidy comprises a 25% discount for up-front payments, a 15% bonus on voluntary repayments, debt write downs due to death, remission of HECS debts due to special circumstances, and the provision of doubtful debt.
 Taking the full government subsidy into account, the actual student contribution, on average, represents around 26% of course costs (Karmel (2003) has revised this estimate after the 1996 changes and suggests the student contribution now represents almost 40%).
 Regular studies of the impact of HECS on student participation have not found a deterrence effect and equity group shares of the student body have been broadly maintained over the period of gross enrolment growth from 1989 to 1999 (Andrews, 1999).
 More recent research (Aungles et al, 2003) has indicated some deterrence for some groups through lower repayment thresholds and in higher priced fields of study.